18 July 2022

 As part of the application process you may indicate if you do not wish to be considered for scholarship funding.

 Applicants should review the Higher Degree by Research minimum entry requirements.

 The project is competitively assessed and awarded.
 Selection is based on academic merit and suitability to the project as determined by the College.

 There is a three-step application process:

-- Contact the Primary Supervisor, Prof Andrew Palmer, if you have any questions about the project; and
+- Contact the Primary Supervisor, Prof Andrew Palmer to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.